nymtech/nym/documentation/operators/src/testing/node-setup.md

 ```sh
 sudo ufw allow 9000, 9001
 ```
+-->

+#### 3. Restart your node with root privileges
+  - Either in a root shell or with `sudo -E` command
-4. Restart your node, in case you run it as a [`systemd` service](../nodes/maintenance.md#systemd) make sure to run `systemctl daemon-reload` before the restart
+  - In case you run your node as a [`systemd` service](../nodes/maintenance.md#systemd) make sure to run `systemctl daemon-reload` before the service restart

-  - Make sure your node runs with root privileges, either in a root shell or with `sudo` command
+## Troubleshooting

+If you come to any errors during the setup see troubleshooting page related to [Mix Nodes](..nodes/troubleshooting.md#mix-nodes) and [Gateways](../nodes/troubleshooting.md#gateways--network-requesters).
+In case your issue isn't documented ask in our Element [Node Operators channel](https://matrix.to/#/#operators:nymtech.chat) or raise an [issue](https://github.com/nymtech/nym/issues) on Github.

 <!--
 TODO: